factorio

 Adding that 13th item..

-A dead-end that I hit when trying to extend this system beyond 12 items per wagon was stuck inserters.
-In this requester chest I configured passive provider chests and lasers.
-Unless the hand completely empties into the wagon it will stall and never insert the other item types:
+A dead-end I hit when trying to extend this system beyond 12 items per wagon was the stuck inserter.
+In this requester chest, I configured passive provider chests and lasers.
+Unless the inserter’s hand completely empties into the wagon, it will stall and never insert the other item types:

 Stuck inserter

-Micro-managing inserter stack sizes is a reoccuring theme with the more complex logistic circuits.
+Micromanaging inserter stack sizes is a recurring theme with more complex logistic circuits.

 Train requester gate

-Add a wall and gate to detect the player.
-Make the wall-gate connection output [tick] 1 to activate the [tick] != 12 condition and the train will be dispatched to pick you up!
+You can add a wall and a gate to detect the player.
+Make the wall-gate connection output tick: 1 to activate the tick != 12 condition, and the train will be dispatched to pick you up!

 Trash wagon

-A simple addition to the previous setup is a separate wagon for returning waste (rocks, trees, deconstruction waste) back to base for use/disposal.
+A simple addition to this setup is a separate wagon for returning waste (rocks, trees, deconstruction debris) to base for use or disposal.

 Direct robo-insertion

-A pain point when setting up a new logistic unloader outpost was inserting the initial logistic bots manually.
-Like chests you can insert bots directly into the roboport from the wagon.
-I replaced the first two passive chests with the corner of the roboport.
+A pain point when setting up a new logistic unloader outpost was having to insert the initial logistic bots manually.
+Like chests, you can insert bots directly into a roboport from a cargo wagon.
+I replaced the first two passive provider chests with the corner of the roboport.

 Direct robo insertion

-A circuit connection to the roboport will let you inspect bot stats to conditionally enable the inserter up to a desired threshold (e.g. [logistic bots] < 100).
+A circuit connection to the roboport lets you inspect bot stats and conditionally enable the inserter up to a desired threshold (e.g., logistic bots < 100).

 Robo config